 Car payments can be crippling.

 If you’ve already paid off your car, you may not remember how hard it was to deal with a large payment every month.
-Maybe you are looking at your much freer budget and thinking how easy it would be to afford a new car payment.
+Maybe you are looking at your much freer budget and thinking about how easy it would be to afford a new car payment.
 But consider the fact that once you’ve committed that money – for the next several years – you won’t be able to enjoy the financial freedom that you have now.

 Without a new car payment, it’s far easier to add to a savings account that can help cover the types of financial emergencies that you may need to use an auto title loan for in the future.
 If you have savings in place to draw from, then you’ll only need to borrow a smaller amount, which means it will be easier and faster to pay off your loan.
 This kind of financial security is priceless.